runtimeverification/wasm-semantics/wasm-text.md

 Exports
 -------

-Exports can also be declared like regular functions, memories, etc., by giving an inline export declaration.
+Exports can be declared like regular functions, memories, etc., by giving an inline export declaration.
-In that case, it simply desugars to an export followed by the definition, after introducing a fresh identifier if no identifier is present.
+In that case, it simply desugars to the definition followed by an export of it.
+If no identifer is present, one must be introduced so that the export can refer to it.
-Note that it is possible to define multiple exports inline, i.e., export a single entity under many names.
+Note that it is possible to define multiple exports inline, i.e. export a single entity under many names.

 ```k
     syntax InlineExport  ::= "(" "export" WasmString ")"